 (original unedited photo: eBay 2016)

-Left: a model 44C installed in an APre50 test rack; right: a 44C stacked on top of a 44E
+Figure 7: A model 44C installed in an APre50 test rack (left) and a 44C stacked on top of a 44E

 (source left: J. Hartl, Museum für Kommunikation/Frankfurt; right: H. Blumberg, used with permission)

-Left: a 44 in an RPE test rack of the exchange in Wien-Fünfhaus/Austria; right: a 44C in a German international exchange
+Fig. 8: A 44 in an RPE test rack of the exchange in Wien-Fünfhaus/Austria (left) and a 44C in a German international exchange